cyanpencil/ms_thesis/structure.md

 /s

 ##### 5.3 Results
-Present  plots and tables, and a detailed explaination on each one.
+Present  plots and tables, and a detailed explanation on each one.
 Make sure to respect the style of Mathias' previous papers/theses, to avoid getting him unnecessarily angry

 Compare it to state-of-the-art dynamic instrumentation (qemu).